thearvee/tpn-subnet/README.md

 ### 2: Configure keys

-The next step is to configure the Bittensor keys for your miner.
+The next step is to configure the Bittensor keys for your miner and/or validator.
 Note that these keys are stored in the `~/.bittensor` directory.
 You have 2 options:

 1. Copy existing cold and hotkeys to `~/.bittensor`
 2. Generate a new coldkey and hotkey